Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 My driver’s license photo looks a lot like this.

-A person is most dangerous when one of their eyes gets all partially-closed like that.
-They can say all they want, but once that eye closes like that, you’re about to have to call up your list of kidney donors.
+A person is most dangerous when one of their eyes partially closes like that.
+They can say all they want, but once that eye starts to close, you’re about to have to call up your list of kidney donors.

 What’s great about this is that it’s the classic villain comeuppance moment.
-Always in standard action movies, the villain will always have like a pet tiger or something and be really cruel toward it, and it always ends with them locked up with the tiger, getting torn apart, as a cruel twist of fate.
+In action movies, the villain will always have a pet tiger or something and be really cruel toward it, and it always ends with them locked up with the tiger, getting torn apart, as a cruel twist of fate.
 This is basically that.
 Which ties into what I’m gonna say next…

 Especially Tone Loc.